mjo22/cryojax/README.md

 Installing `jax-2dtm` is currently a bit more complicated than it should be because it relies on the library [tensorflow-nufft](https://github.com/mrphys/tensorflow-nufft) through the `jax` experimental feature [jax2tf](https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md).
 Getting [tensorflow](https://github.com/tensorflow/tensorflow) to install besides `jax` is a bit of a pain.
 Once [jax-finufft](https://github.com/dfm/jax-finufft) adds GPU support, the `tensorflow` dependency will be replaced.
 In the following instructions, please install `tensorflow` and `jax` with either GPU or CPU support.

 To start, I recommend creating a new virtual environment.
-For example, you could do this with `conda`:
+For example, you could do this with `conda`.

 ```bash
 conda create -n jax-2dtm -c conda-forge python=3.10